not-a-cowfr/nixos-config/README.md

 # TODO

+### for repo

 - [ ] comment stuff more to make it readable for other people
 - [x] add script that will set up this as your config, with options to select which home and host config to use
   - [ ] script needs to like update flake.nix based on chosen host and home configs idk this a problem for future me, right now its not a problem since theres only one user and host though

+### for config

+- [ ] try out switching from ext4 to btrfs
+- [ ] make a niri config
+- [ ] convert my equicord json config to nixcord nix config
+- [ ] get milennium for steam working
+- [ ] sort programs stuff into categories that are easy to enable/disable different parts